AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/insert-questions.md

 ---
 title: Insert questions from Question bank
-description: Learn how to insert questions from Question bank in Quiz for Learning and Training content
+description: Learn how to insert questions from Question bank in Quiz for Product Training and Learning
 feature: Authoring
 role: User
 exl-id: dfc247f7-31f9-4bcf-84e2-151993603b89